bkleinen/bkleinen.github.io/classes/ss2018/info1/labs/index.md

 spell-checked and using complete sentences, explaining what you did in the exercise session, that is, the process.
 Screenshots are welcome.
 Each report should not be more than 5 pages and in PDF format and must have your names on it.
-It must include a reflection on what you learned during the session, if anything.
+It must include a reflection on what you learned during the session.
-They must be submitted to the Moodle area by 23.00 the night before your next lab.
+They must be submitted to the Moodle area by 22.00 the night before your next lab.

 [Last semesters, I found it necessary to clarify some more things about the reports.]({{ site.baseurl }}/studies/grading/guideline)